|

 Walking through the kitchen area, she opened and shut the cabinets.
 Along the way, she lifted and examined several candy jars.
 Her nosiness seemed cute—more human than animal.

 I locked the door, ran upstairs, and grabbed Rules of the Black Arts for Advanced Users.
-Surprisingly, the book shone pristinely, even after all the rain and other damaging conditions it had endured.
+Surprisingly, the book shone pristine, even after all the rain and other damaging conditions it had endured.

 I stood by the railing to watch Shellie.
 She walked out of the kitchen, past the dining table, and into the computer room below me.